Donald Hewagama

 Brigadier Donald Danister Hewagama (1926-2009) was a Sri Lankan lawyer.
-He was the Judge Advocate General of the Sri Lanka Army.
+He was the Judge Advocate General to the three Armed Forces of Sri Lanka.

 Early life and education

 Born on 22 October 1926 in Payagala, Kalutara, to Arthur Hewagama and Mabel Alexandria Wijesinghe Jayewardene.
 His father was a grandson of Hewagamage H. Appuhamy and his mother was a cousin of J. R. Jayewardene, who would become President of Sri Lanka in the 1978.
 Hewagama was educated at Nalanda College Colombo, where he was a cadet in the school cadet platoon, member of College Literary Association and leader of the college debating team.
 Graduating from University of Ceylon, he entered Ceylon Law College to study law.

 Early legal career

 Following his legal studies at the Ceylon Law College, he apprenticed under H. W. Jayawardena, QC and A. C. Gunaratne before being called to the bar as an Advocate of the Supreme Court of Ceylon in 1958.
 After qualifying as an advocate, Hewagama assisted his cousin J. R. Jayewardene in his parliamentary campaign in the Kelaniya Electoral District by managing his election funds.
 He joined the Legal Draftsmen Department in 1964 as an Assistant Legal Draftsman serving till 1967.